joelouthan/theologic.us/content/posts/confession-1689/1689-8-2-the-son-of-god.md

 >Romans 9:5 (CSB) The ancestors are theirs, and from them, by physical descent, came the Christ, who is God over all, praised forever.
 Amen.

 >1 Timothy 2:5 (CSB) For there is one God and one mediator between God and mankind, the man Christ Jesus,

+God is immutable--that is God does not change.
+Not inside out.
+Not outside in.
+God is the same yesterday, today, and tomorrow.

+But yet, herein lies the mystery of the Christ.
+Because Christ is fully God.
+He is spirit.
+He is invisible because God is immutable, spirit, and invisible.
+And yet, the Son became Jesus Christ, very much flesh, very much visible and at first glance, very much changed.

+But the Son of God changed nothing about himself in order to take on the flesh to become fully man.
+All his glory, might, wisdom, goodness, and love which he was simply and in whole, remained unchanged as he took on the flesh as Jesus Christ, the Son of God and the son of Mary and Joseph.
+He takes this on and he will never discard it.
+It pleased him to do so.
+A quick examination of the Gospels and you will soon see that his favorite title for himself was the Son of Man.

+And we know he has never discard his flesh, for:

+>John 20:27 (CSB) Then he said to Thomas, “Put your finger here and look at my hands.
+Reach out your hand and put it into my side.
+Don’t be faithless, but believe.”

+>Revelation 12:11 (CSB) They conquered him by the blood of the Lamb and by the word of their testimony; for they did not love their lives to the point of death.

+Jesus Christ is our Savior forever.
+Amen.

 ## The Resources